COVID-19 Preparedness Plan for Northstar Fashion Exhibitors

 Any other contractor or partner not herein noted will have their COVID-19 Preparedness Plan available at the Registration Desk during the market.

-Northstar staff have been trained on the signs and symptoms of COVID-19 and have been encouraged to self-monitor.
-The following policies and procedures are being implemented to assess staff members’ health status prior to entering the venue.
-Prior to entering the venue, staff must:
+Northstar staff, vendors, and contractors have been trained on the signs and symptoms of COVID-19 of and are encouraged to self-monitor.
+The following policies and procedures are being implemented to assess staff, vendors, and contractors’ health status prior to entering the venue and to report when they are sick or experiencing symptoms:

 - Self-check for symptoms of COVID-19, including temperature check

-- Notify Northstar management immediately of any symptoms of COVID-19
+- Notify Northstar Director of Operations immediately of any symptoms of COVID-19

-- Staff should stay home if they are experiencing any symptoms of COVID-19
+- Stay home if they are experiencing any symptoms of COVID-19

-Social distancing of at least six feet will be implemented and maintained between staff and market attendees at all times through the following physical and administrative controls:
+Social distancing of at least six feet will be implemented and maintained between staff, vendors, contractors, and market attendees at all times through the following physical and administrative controls:

-Retail buyers are encouraged to set appointments with exhibitors prior to arriving at the market.
+Attendees are encouraged to set appointments with vendors prior to arriving at the market so that social distancing can be maintained in vendor booths.

-Social distancing signage and floor markings will be placed throughout the venue so that staff and attendees can maintain appropriate distance of at least six feet from others at all times.
-These signs will be located throughout the exhibition halls and in areas such as entrances, exits, loading docks, restrooms, elevators, and concourses.
+Social distancing signage, stanchions, and floor markings will be placed throughout the venue so that staff, vendors, contractors, and attendees can maintain the appropriate distance of at least six feet from others at all times.
+Signs will be located throughout the exhibition halls and in areas such as entrances, exits, loading docks, restrooms, elevators, and concourses.

 The following modifications have been made to the venue to ensure that social distancing can be maintained at all times: